Skip to content

 These two precursors are then transformed into calcitriol, which is the active form of vitamin D. We promise, we will stop there with the learned words.

-Then, once synthesized, the vitamin travels throughout the body to act everywhere, as we will see.
+Then, once synthesized, the vitamin travels throughout the body to act almost everywhere, as we will see.
 To ensure its transport, it needs vitamin B and magnesium.
-Vitamin A also works synergistically with it in some cases.
-In short, it is to say that vitamin D is good, but with other vitamins!
+Vitamin A also works synergistically with it in certain cases.
+In short, this is to say that vitamin D is good, but with other vitamins!

-On this subject, Dr. Mouysset came to our offices a few months ago.
-We had spoken with him about the importance of vitamin D, but also recommendations for a multivitamin cure.
+On this subject, Dr. Mouysset visited our offices a few months ago.
+We discussed with him the importance of vitamin D, as well as recommendations for multivitamin treatment.

 Discover the Resource Center of Dr Mouysset, partner of Medisur.